AKSHAYPATILBHOSALE07/Face-Recognition/README.md

 how to install face recognition module/library in windows. reference from geeks for geeks

-Insted of insttalling face recognition library using cmd or command prompt you can use heres .zip file.
+Insted of installing face recognition library using cmd or command prompt you can use heres .zip file.